comprodls/libs-engine-mcqsr/Readme.md

    <!-- TODO - Display options -->
 </div>
 ```
 * If necessary add **custom styles** to align with your default template in `css/<CODE>.css`.
-Note **TODO [Bootstrap 3.3.7]**(https://github.com/twbs/bootstrap) is already included as the baseline styling system.
+Note **[Bootstrap 3.3.7]**(https://github.com/twbs/bootstrap) is already included as the baseline styling system.
 You may skip this step initially and simply leverage default bootstrap styles.
 * Now you are ready to start writing your **javascript module** in the files `js/<CODE>.js`.
-The library  **TODO `jquery 3.2.1`** is available as the baseline.
+The library  **`jquery 3.2.1`** is available as the baseline.
 Use the standard AMD module (see http://requirejs.org/docs/whyamd.html#amd ) pattern for specifying additional dependencies.
 Following is the vanilla starter module which uses RIVETS (for two-way binding and templating).

 ```javascript
 /*